its-hesam/Bitunix.js/README.md

 <h1 align="center">Bitunix - A Trading API Wrapper for Bitunix Exchange<h1>

-**Bitunix** is an NPM package designed to simplify interactions with trading APIs.
-This package provides a high-level abstraction for managing accounts, positions, orders, and risk parameters while ensuring data validation and signature generation for secure API communication.
+**Bitunix** is an NPM package exclusively designed to simplify and enhance interactions with the Bitunix exchange API.
+This package provides a high-level abstraction for managing accounts, positions, orders, and risk parameters while ensuring data validation and signature generation for secure and reliable API communication.

 ---